-The Forestry Commission has collected information for many years on the prices of conifers sold standing by the FC and publishes a Coniferous Standing Sales Price Index (CSSPI) every 6 months.
-A softwood sawlog price index, providing information on prices (delivered to roadside), of coniferous sawlogs produced by the Forestry Commission, is also published.
-Timber Price Indices gives values for overlapping 12 month periods and is available from the Forestry Commission website.
+The Forestry Commission has collected information for many years on the prices of conifers sold standing by the FC and publishes a Coniferous Standing Sales Price Index (CSSPI) every 6 months for overlapping 12 month periods.
+A softwood sawlog price index, providing information for 6-month periods on prices (delivered to roadside), of coniferous sawlogs produced by the Forestry Commission, is also published.
+Both series are published in Timber Price Indices on the Forestry Commission website.
 There is little other information on wood prices before primary processing and no price index is available for broadleaves.
 Prices for outputs of primary wood processing are collected by the Office for National Statistics (ONS) in the Producer Price Indices (PPIs), and these are available in the MM22 Business Monitor which gives detailed PPIs monthly, or from the National Statistics website.

-The average price per m^3 overbark standing was £6.13 in nominal terms (£4.98 in 1996 prices) in the year to March 2005.
-This represents an increase of 3.7% in real terms compared with the previous year.
-Over the same time period, sawlog prices have risen by 4.3%.
+The average price per m3 overbark standing was £7.25 in nominal terms (£5.74 in 1996 prices) in the year to March 2006.

-Table 7.7 Coniferous standing sales and sawlog price indices1 for Great Britain
+Table 7.4 Coniferous standing sales and sawlog price indices for Great Britain